 The Contractor shall provide all labour, equipment, and materials to conduct a stop-start pump test on each well to be rehabilitated, in the presence of the Engineer, to establish the suspended solids content (in mg/L) in the well water prior to and after undertaking any of the rehabilitation work.
 The stop-start pump tests shall consist of pumping the well at the current rate of yield.
-The pump shall be started and stopped at ten-minute intervals for three cycles.
+The pump shall be started and stopped at ten-minute intervals for three cycles and a sample of water shall be collected, by the Engineer, at the end of the third pumping cycle.
+The samples shall be submitted, by the Engineer, to a certified laboratory for analysis.